 Our director orientation and continuing education programs familiarize new directors with the Company's businesses, strategies, and policies, and assists new directors in developing the skills and knowledge required for their service on the Board.
 From time to time, management advises, or invites outside experts to attend Board meetings to advise, the Board on its responsibilities, management's responsibilities, developments relevant to corporate governance and best corporate practices.
-Additionally, Board members may attend, and are encouraged to attend, accredited director education programs at the Company's expense.
+Additionally, Board members may attend, and are encouraged to attend, director education programs.